-We believe that all money should be spent or invested, never saved.
-Yes, this even includes an emergency fund.
+We believe that all money should be either spent or invested, never saved.
+Nope, not even in an emergency fund.

 - Buy a house

 Allow us to explain.
 Here’s why you shouldn’t save money.

 Inflation is Quietly Killing Your Savings

 Inflation is the slow devaluation of a currency over time.
 The devaluation of a currency can also be viewed as the “slow increase of prices over time.”
 If you ever feel like things are getting more expensive each year, it’s because they are.

 Let’s look at an example using the Big Mac Index.

 When the McDonald’s Big Mac first debuted in 1967, it cost just 45 cents.
 By the 90s, the cost had risen to around $2.50.
 Today, that same exact sandwich will run you closer to 5 bucks.
 This is a pretty ruthless price increase of over 1,000% by Micky D’s on its signature sandwich.
 When you really think about it, the cost of a hamburger should really be going down over time, right?